I enjoy some stuff that is problematic in one way but brilliant

 "original programming".
 Oh, and I saw Serenity before I ever

-watched Firefly and I came out enjoying and understanding each
+watched Firefly and I came out understanding and enjoying each

 , Terri Hendrix